jtc42/webthing-python/README.md

 The on property reports and sets the on/off state of the light.
 For this, we need to have a Value object which holds the actual state and also a method to turn the light on/off.

+A `Value` object takes 3 main arguments: an initial value, an optional read function, and an optional write function.
+If no read/write functions are provided, the Value will store hold it's return value internally, and supports reading and writing from the web API.
+If a read function is given, this will be called to update the internal return value every time the Value's `get` method is called.
+If a write function is given, the new value will be forwarded to it as an argument whenever the Value's `set` method is called.
+These functions can be used to read and write Values to physical hardware, or for logging and data processing.

 For our purposes, we just want to log the new state if the light is switched on/off.

 ```python